1c7/sharetribe-note/README.md

 <br/>
 # Code
-below is what I think, not 100% correct, because I don't work for Sharetribe.
+Below is what I think, not 100% correct,
+because I don't work for Sharetribe.
 I am not team member.
 I am just guessing and testing and poking around, trying to understand how they work, some of my guess may be wrong.

 <br/>
-## Model
+## Model (app/models/)

 - User information:  model for store user info is `person` (Table name is `people`) (app/models/person.rb)
   there are no model name `user` or `account`

 <br/>
-## Controller
+## Controller (app/controllers/)

   - application_controller (600 line) - a lot function